-Lubbock is a relatively large city located in the state of Texas.
-With a population of 258,862 people and 60 constituent neighborhoods, Lubbock is the 11th largest community in Texas.
+Lubbock is a large city located in the state of Texas.
+With a population of 257,141 people and 94 constituent neighborhoods, Lubbock is the tenth largest community in Texas.

-Unlike some cities, Lubbock isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Lubbock are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lubbock is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Lubbock is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Lubbock who work in office and administrative support (11.77%), sales jobs (10.77%), and teaching (8.99%).
+There are especially a lot of people living in Lubbock who work in office and administrative support (12.03%), sales jobs (10.52%), and teaching (9.93%).

 The most common language spoken in Lubbock is English.
 Other important languages spoken here include Spanish and Chinese.